ahhridoy/ahhridoy/README.md

 # AL HELAL HRIDOY
 ### Front-End Developer

 Hello!
 I'm Al Helal Hridoy, a passionate Front-End Developer.
-I develop web applications & mobile applications.
-My core skill is based on JavaScript and I love to do most of the things using JavaScript.
+I develop web applications.
+My core skill is based on JavaScript and React Js.
+I love to do most of the things using JavaScript.
 I love to make the web more open to the world.
-I am a student of Computer Technology in Chapainawabganj Polytechnic Institute.
-I am available for any kind of job opportunity that suits my interests.
+I have diploma in Computer Technology in Chapainawabganj Polytechnic Institute.
+I am available for any kind of job opportunity that suits my skills.

 Skills: REACT JS | JAVASCRIPT | EXPRESS JS | NODE JS | MONGODB